-Newsletters are emailed to parents / carers on our email list.
-If you would like to be added or have changed your email address please send it to us by clicking on Read More and completing the feedback form.Read More
+Our Newsletters are now done online.
+You can view copies by clicking on the Go to SchoolZine button.
+Newsletter notifications are emailed to parents / carers on our email list.
+If you would like to be added or have changed your email address please send it to us by clicking on Send email and completing your email address.Go to SchoolZine Send email

 Prepare – Don’t go scrambling for a pen and paper.
 Go to class with all your materials ready to go.

 Organise – Keep your notes for each class in one place.
 Use a file or multi-subject notebook to keep notes together.
 Remember to include a place for any loose handouts.